-Adult Learning Australia (ALA) is the national peak body for adult and community education (ACE).
+Adult Learning Australia (ALA) is the largest national peak body for adult and community education (ACE).
 We are a not-for-profit entity with both organisational and individual members in all states and territories who reflect the diversity of adult and community education.
 ALA is primarily funded by membership dues, subscriptions and project revenues.
-In 2017, we celebrated our 57th year of operations.
+ALA has been in operation for 58 years and has members in every state and territory.
+ALA is committed to ensuring that all Australians can access the benefits of lifelong and lifewide learning.

 Lifelong and Lifewide Learning for all Australians